Nicola Pietrangeli

-Nicola "Nicky" Pietrangeli (/it/; born 11 September 1933) is an Italian former tennis player.
-He won two singles titles at the French Championships and was considered by many to be one of Italy's greatest tennis champions.
+Nicola Chirinsky Pietrangeli (/it/; born Chirinsky; 11 September 1933 – 1 December 2025) was an Italian tennis player.
+He won two singles titles at the French Championships and is considered by many to be one of Italy's greatest tennis champions.

-Biography
+Early life

-Nicola Chirinsky Pietrangeli was born 11 September 1933, in Tunis, then a French colony, to a father also born in Tunis but of Italian parents from Abruzzo and Campania, and to a Russian mother whose father was Danish.
-Pietrangeli made his international debut at the 1952 Italian Open, losing in fours sets to Jacques Peten.
+Nicola Chirinsky was born 11 September 1933 in Tunis, then a French colony, to Giulio Pietrangeli, also born in Tunis but of Italian parents from Abruzzo and Anna Chirinskaya, a Russian noble mother.
+At the time of his birth, his mother was married to a Russian count, and he only acquired the surname Pietrangeli upon her marriage to his father, who was interned as a political prisoner during the Allied invasion of Tunisia in World War II.
+He started playing tennis during that period, until his father was expelled in 1946 and the family settled in Rome, Italy.
+There, Pietrangeli, a native French and Russian speaker, learned Italian.

+Career

+Pietrangeli made his international debut at the 1952 Italian Open, losing in four sets to Jacques Peten.
 He appeared in four men's singles finals at Roland Garros – winning the title in 1959 and 1960, and finishing runner-up in 1961 and 1964.
 He also won the Roland Garros men's doubles title in 1959 (together with Orlando Sirola), and the mixed doubles in 1958.
 At Wimbledon, Pietrangeli was a single semifinalist in 1960, when he lost to Rod Laver in 5 sets.
 He won the Italian Open in 1957 and 1961 and was ranked World No. 3 by Lance Tingay of The Daily Telegraph in 1959 and 1960 and also by Ned Potter in 1961.